xlrte/website/docs/xlrte-concepts/resources.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

 # What are Resources?
-`Resources` are the services, such as databases, messaging middle-ware, block storage services (GCS, S3) etc that a service could depend on.
+`Resources` are the services, such as databases, messaging middleware, block storage services (GCS, S3) etc that a service could depend on.

 Typically resources will be identified by name and have two sets of configurations:
 * Service configuration, in the `depends_on` block.